gciatto/talk-2025-kiu-nesy/content/_index.md

 - These approaches are _not purely symbolic_, but they are _not purely numeric_ either, so we call the overall category __"sub-symbolic"__

 {{% /section %}}

+---

+{{< slide id="ski" >}}

+# Symbolic Knowledge Injection (SKI)

+How to inject symbolic knowledge into sub-symbolic predictors

+---

+{{% section %}}

+## Definition and Motivation (pt.
+1)

+> Any algorithmic procedure affecting how sub-symbolic predictors draw their inferences in such a way that predictions are either _computed_ as a function of, or _made consistent_ with, some given symbolic knowledge.

+---

+## Definition and Motivation (pt.
+2)

+- **Improve predictive performance**: by injecting symbolic knowledge, we can
+  - _guide_ the learning process in order to _penalise_ inconsistencies with the symbolic knowledge, or
+  - _structure_ the model's architecture to _mimic_ the symbolic knowledge

+- **Enhance interpretability**: with SKI we can make predictors that are
+  - interpretable by _transparent box design_, as they are built to mimic symbolic knowledge
+  - interpretable using _symbols as constraints_, as they are built to respect symbolic knowledge

+- **Robustness to data degradation**: symbolic knowledge can help sub-symbolic models maintain performance even in the presence of noisy or scarcity of data

+- **Enhance fairness**: by incorporating symbolic knowledge about fairness constraints, we can ensure that sub-symbolic models make decisions that align with ethical considerations

+- **And more**: SKI can simplify the predictor's architecture, in particular it can reduce the number of weights in a neural network, thus improving its efficiency and reducing the risk of overfitting

+{{% /section %}}

+---

+{{% section %}}

+## Concept (pt.
+1)

+---

+## Concept (pt.
+2)

+{{% /section %}}

+---

+{{% section %}}

+## Overview

+---

+## Structuring

+---

+## Constraining

+---

+## Embedding

+{{% /section %}}

+---